 Distributions.
 Distributions by us to a non-U.S. holder on our common stock that are neither attributable to gain from sales or exchanges by us of "U.S. real property interests" nor designated by us as capital gains dividends will be treated as dividends of ordinary income to the extent that they are made out of our current or accumulated earnings and profits.
 These distributions generally will be subject to U.S. federal income tax on a gross basis at a rate of 30%, or a lower rate as may be specified under an applicable income taxtreaty, unless the dividends are treated as effectively connected with the conduct by the non-U.S. holder of a trade or business within the United States.
 Under some treaties, however, lower rates generally applicable to dividends do not apply to dividends from REITs.
 Further, reduced treaty rates are not available to the extent the income allocated to the non-U.S. holder is excess inclusion income.
-Dividends that are effectively connected with the non-U.S. holder's conduct of a trade or business within the U.S. permanent establishment) will be subject to tax on a net basis, that is, after allowance for deductions, at graduated rates, in the same manner as U.S. holders are taxed with respect to these dividends, and are generally not subject to withholding.
-Applicable critication and disclosure requirements must be satis fied to be exempt from withholding under the effectively connected income exception.
+Dividends that are effectively connected with the non-U.S. holder's conduct of a trade or business within the United States (and, if required by an applicable income tax treaty, are attributable to a U.S. permanent establishment) will be subject to tax on a net basis, that is, after allowance for deductions, at graduated rates, in the same manner as U.S. holders are taxed with respect to these dividends, and are generally not subject to withholding.
+Applicable certification and disclosure requirements must be satisfied to be exempt from withholding under the effectively connected income exception.
 Any dividends received by a corporate non-U.S. holder that is engaged in a trade or business within the United States may also be subject to an additional branch profits tax at a 30% rate, or lower applicable treaty rate.